 What Is the AIHA Heat Stress Application?

-The AIHA Heat Stress application is a mobile app ( iPhone and Android) developed through a partnership by AIHA and East Carolina University expected to be used to prevent heat related illnesses through recommended health measures for two specific user types.
-It will be available for anyone to download for free through their respective app stores once our Beta concludes.
+The AIHA Heat Stress application is a mobile app (iPhone and Android) developed through a partnership by AIHA and East Carolina University intended for use in preventing heat related illnesses through recommended health measures for two specific user types.
+It is currently available for free download in the Google Play Android App store and Apple App store.

 Our target users are: